Generic selectors

 Cons

 As with any home improvement project, installing steel doors has pros and cons.
-However, the biggest disadvantages of installing steel doors are related to cost and maintenance.
+However, the biggest disadvantages of installing steel doors are related to cost.

 Key Considerations When Buying Steel Doors

 Ready to make a change?
-Here are a few things to consider before you purchase your steel door:
+Here are a few key factors to consider before purchasing your steel door:

 Quality of Steel